janephp/janephp/documentation/OpenAPI/introduction.rst

 Compatibility
 -------------

-Since OpenAPI is supported in both v2 & v3 version, here is Jane version you need depending on your OpenAPI version:
+Jane supports OpenAPI v2 & v3.
+Depending on your OpenAPI version, you should use following Jane version:

 +------------+------------+
 | OpenAPI    | Jane       |